 So we see here, most inspectors are well trained and knowledgeable about homes.
 Sometimes it’s important to research the inspector online.
 You should always screen your inspectors if you want the most accurate results possible, or if it fits your budget.
 Some questions to ask is: how long have they been inspecting?
 How many inspections have they done?
 Are they qualified?

 These are just a couple of questions to ask.
 There’s no need to go overboard when searching for inspectors.

 Attending an inspection isn’t mandatory but if you want to be involved in the knowledge the inspector is giving you, then it’s best to actually show up to it.
 Sometimes reading the report just isn’t enough to understand the entire picture.
 Interactive understanding goes a long way believe it or not.

 You should always read the report.
 The report isn’t there to just glance at and throw away.
 Make sure your inspector has given you a clear and consistent understanding of what’s going on with the home.
 A professional would state what’s wrong with the house and what would it would take to fix it.
 Problem and the Solution go hand in hand with a professional inspector.
-For example, if they find mold in your new home they should also be able to recommend a Bergen county mold removal company to handle the mold removal project.
+For example, if an abundance of clutter filling your home presents a fire hazard, they may recommend you rent storage space from a trusted storage facility.
 If your inspector finds that your home’s air conditioning isn’t working properly perhaps they can refer you to a ptac install nyc company to get a new unit put in.